Skip to content

 Once production, collection, and adjustments are visible by provider, lab and supply COGS are benchmarked, and associate compensation is calculated precisely, the question changes from “are the books right?” to “what do we do with this clarity?”
 Which PPO contracts to renegotiate or drop, where the fee schedule should move, when to add an associate, whether to open a second location, how to structure an associate-to-partner pathway — the decisions that actually move a dental practice toward greater profitability.

-That’s where dental advisory comes in: a fractional CFO who knows your KPIs turning them into PPO strategy, fee analysis, expansion modeling, and practice valuation.
+That’s where dental advisory comes in: a fractional CFO who knows your KPIs turning them into PPO strategy, fee analysis, expansion modeling, and practice-valuation prep.
+Accurate books come first; then that judgment turns them into decisions.
 As automation commoditizes basic bookkeeping, this judgment layer is where the value — and the margin — now lives.
+Explore fractional CFO & advisory →

 Dental practice accounting questions.

 Dental practices generate revenue through production (charges at full fee schedule) but collect only a portion of it after insurance adjustments, PPO contract write-offs, patient discounts, and uncollectible accounts.
-The gap between production and collection — typically 8–15% of production — is real money that must be measured, not buried in “discounts.”
+The gap between production and collection — typically 8-15% of production — is real money that must be measured, not buried in ‘discounts.’
 Lab fees for outsourced crown, denture, and surgical guide work are a genuine cost of services, not overhead.
 Associate-doctor compensation runs on production-based, collection-based, or hybrid formulas that must be calculated accurately and classified correctly (often the difference between W-2 employment and 1099 contractor treatment with real tax implications).
 Multi-location DSOs need chair-level and operatory-level economics.
 None of this fits into a generic service-business chart of accounts — running a dental practice on generic bookkeeping means flying blind on the metrics that actually determine practice profitability.

 Production is the total dollar value of dentistry performed at full fee schedule — what the practice would have billed if every patient paid full price with no insurance.
 Collection is what was actually received after insurance adjustments, PPO contracted write-offs, patient discounts, and bad debt.
 The Collection Ratio (collections divided by production) is one of the most important dental practice KPIs: a healthy ratio is 90% or higher; 85-90% is acceptable; below 85% signals operational issues with insurance verification, treatment planning, financial coordination, or accounts receivable management.
 We configure the books so production, adjustments, write-offs, and collections are tracked separately by month, by provider, and by procedure category — making Collection Ratio a measured number reviewed monthly, not an annual surprise.